JDLabOrg/IUManual-EN/004_03_panel_event.rst

 Scroll Animator
 ---------------

-Adds Scroll Animator to animate widget by scrolling.
+Add Scroll Animator to animate widget by scrolling.
 When the target widget appear in the middle of browser, the selected value will transform from before to after.

-* ``X-Position`` : Adds Scroll Animator to X-Position.
+* ``X-Position`` : Add Scroll Animator to X-Position.
-* ``Y-Position`` : Adds Scroll Animator to Y-Position.
+* ``Y-Position`` : Add Scroll Animator to Y-Position.
-* ``Opacity`` : Adds Scroll Animator to Opacity.
+* ``Opacity`` : Add Scroll Animator to Opacity.